Green Finance and Carbon Emissions: A Nonlinear and Interaction Analysis Using Bayesian Additive Regression Trees: Conclusion

 These findings suggest that while green finance is a powerful tool for reducing carbon emissions, its design and implementation must account for nonlinear effects, interaction dynamics and regional heterogeneity.
-In particular, in highly urbanized areas, attention should be paid to the diminishing returns of green finance, which may necessitate complementary policies, such as technological innovation or integrated urban planning.
 Based on these findings, the analysis can be further extended to incorporate a spatial dimension by using geographical information across provinces to examine whether spatial spillover effects or regional clustering patterns influence the effectiveness of green finance policies and carbon reduction outcomes.